22 Long Rectangular Living Room Layout Ideas For 2026

 You can keep the sofa compact and light in color to prevent the layout from feeling stretched.

-You can keep artwork arranged in a grid, anchor the seating with a wide rug, and let visual width do the heavy lifting instead of adding extra furniture.
+You can keep artwork arranged in a grid, anchor the seating with a wide rug [Check on Amazon], and let visual width do the heavy lifting instead of adding extra furniture.

 @JENNIFERRIBEKINTERIORS/INSTAGRAM